A family of sharp inequalities on real spheres: Introduction

-The heat flow technique is flexible enough to be adapted to other settings.
-The problem of finding analogs of the Brascamp--Lieb inequalities in non-Euclidean settings was first studied by Carlen, Lieb and Loss \cite{CarlenLiebLoss04}, where the authors proved an inequality on real spheres for functions depending on one variable.
-The problem was also studied from the more abstract point of view of Markov semigroups by Barthe, Cordero-Erausquin and Maurey in \cite{BCEM} and Barthe, Cordero-Erausquin, Ledoux and Maurey in the works \cite{BCELM}.
-More recently the author revised the heat flow technique to prove some inequalities in the context of compact homogeneous spaces (see \cite{Bramati1}), providing some sharp results in the case of real spheres.
+The problem of finding {nonlinear} analogs of inequality \eqref{BLineq} was first studied by Carlen, Lieb and Loss in \cite{CarlenLiebLoss04}, where the authors proved, using a heat flow argument, a sharp inequality on real spheres for functions depending on one variable.
+The problem was also studied from the more abstract point of view of Markov semigroups by Barthe, Cordero-Erausquin and Maurey in \cite{BCEM} and Barthe, Cordero-Erausquin, Ledoux and Maurey in \cite{BCELM}.
+Recently the author used the heat flow technique to prove some inequalities in the context of compact homogeneous spaces of Lie groups (see \cite{Bramati1}), providing some sharp results in the case of real spheres.
 The inequalities studied in \cite{Bramati1} have the form

-where $d\sigma$ is the normalized uniform measure on $\SP^{n-1}$ and the functions $f_i$ have symmetries described by the annihilation by certain differential operators and can be thought of as functions $\tilde{f}_i$ defined on unit balls $B_m$ of Euclidean spaces of a smaller dimension $m$, then pulled-back to the sphere via the orthogonal projection $\pi_i$ onto the ball $B_m$.
-The $L^{p_i}(\SP^{n-1})$ norms of the functions $f_i$ can be controlled with the $L^{p_i}(B_m)$ norms of the $\tilde{f}_i$, so that inequality \eqref{BLsphere} implies
+where $d\sigma$ is the normalized uniform measure on $\SP^{n-1}$ and the functions $f_i$ have symmetries described by annihilation by certain differential operators and can be thought of as functions $\widetilde{f}_i$ defined on unit balls $B_m$ of Euclidean spaces of dimension $m\leq n-1$, then pulled-back to the sphere via the orthogonal projection $\pi_i$ from $\SP^{n-1}\subset\R^n$ onto the ball $B_m$.
+The $L^{p_i}(\SP^{n-1})$ norms of the functions $f_i$ can be controlled with the $L^{p_i}(B_m)$ norms of the $\widetilde{f}_i$, thus yielding a Brascamp--Lieb type inequality.
+Inequality \eqref{BLsphere} has also the structure of H\"older's inequality, but in the presence of symmetries certain exponents $p_i$ for which \eqref{BLsphere} holds could be not directly deducible from H\"older's inequality itself.
+Indeed, given exponents $p_i$ for which inequality \eqref{BLsphere} holds, H\"older's inequality implies that the inequality holds for $p'_i\geq p_i$, but it is not clear how to get smaller exponents and what are the smallest possible (sharp) exponents {$\widetilde{p}_i$ for which the inequality holds for $p_i\geq\widetilde{p}_i$}.

-which has the features of a Brascamp--Lieb inequality.
-Inequality \eqref{BLsphere} has also the structure of H\"older's inequality, but in presence of symmetries certain exponents $p_i$ for which \eqref{BLsphere} holds could be not directly deducible from H\"older's inequality itself.
-For example, if we restrict to the case of inequalities of type \eqref{BLsphere} where we have the same exponent $p$ for all $m$ functions, H\"older's condition along with continuous embeddings of Lebesgue spaces on $\SP^{n-1}$ would imply $p\geq m$.
-Nevertheless, in presence of symmetries, the exponents can be smaller.
-As in the Euclidean case of Theorem \ref{BCCT} the more the symmetries are different, the better, i.e. the smaller, the exponents can get, as we will see in Theorems \ref{BLtheor} and \ref{BLtheor_1} below.
-Of course in the sphere setting the scaling condition is no longer required.